inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/DID-descriptions.md

 #### DID_PIMU

 Preintegrated IMU (a.k.a.
 Coning and Sculling integral) in body/IMU frame.
 Updated at IMU rate.
 Also know as delta theta delta velocity, or preintegrated IMU (PIMU).
-For clarification, the name "Preintegrated IMU" throughout our User Manual.
+For clarification, the name "Preintegrated IMU" or "PIMU" throughout our User Manual.
 This data is integrated from the IMU data at the IMU update rate (startupImuDtMs, default 1ms).
 The integration period (dt) and output data rate are the same as the NAV rate (startupNavDtMs) and cannot be output at any other rate.
 If a faster output data rate is desired, DID_IMU_RAW can be used instead.
 PIMU data acts as a form of compression, adding the benefit of higher integration rates for slower output data rates, preserving the IMU data without adding filter delay and addresses antialiasing.
 It is most effective for systems that have higher dynamics and lower communications data rates.
 The minimum data period is DID_FLASH_CONFIG.startupImuDtMs or 4, whichever is larger (250Hz max).
+The PIMU value can be converted to IMU by dividing PIMU by dt (i.e. IMU = PIMU / dt)

 `pimu_t`